Loudoun Castle (theme park): History

 The 594-acre estate was purchased by London-based company, Lands Improvement Holdings plc in 1993, who built and developed the theme park which opened in 1995.
 In 1998, the park was sold to travelling showman Raymond Codona and then again to Henk Bembom's Parkware Ltd in 2003.
 Bembom invested £5 million during his first year there, followed by an additional £2 million in the second.
 Bembom continued to bring new rides and attractions to the park each year, including another £2 million of investment in 2007.
 In winter 2006, Parkware moved all their operations and ride stock to Loudoun from their previous storage buildings in Margate.

-On 15 July 2007, 18-year-old ride operator Mark Blackwood fell 80 ft from a roller coaster he was pushing, the Rat, which had got stuck.
+On 15 July 2007, 18-year-old ride operator Mark Blackwood (January 23, 1989 – July 16, 2007) fell 80 ft from a roller coaster he was pushing, The Rat, which had got stuck.
 He was taken to Crosshouse Hospital in Kilmarnock for treatment but died there on 16 July 2007.
 After a two-week trial, the jury found the park owners not guilty of failing to provide proper training and supervision at Kilmarnock Sheriff Court on Saturday 10 October 2009.

-In September 2010 it was announced that the park had closed, Bembom stating that it was "no longer economically viable."
+In September 2010 it was announced that the park had closed, Henk Bembom of Parkware Ltd. stating that it was "no longer economically viable."
 There were no clear indications as to the future use of the site, whether the current owners intend to sell the business on as a 'going concern' or if they intended to use the site for other purposes.

-As of February 2011 a number of rides were for sale, including Twist 'n' Shout, Goldrush, Barnstormer, Wacky Worm, Crows Nest and Jammy Dodgems.
-As a Category A listed building, the possibilities for any redevelopment of the ruins of Loudon Castle proper, as opposed to this adjacent theme park, are severely limited by law.
+After the park's closure, its rides were listed for sale, including Twist 'n' Shout, Gold Rush, Barnstormer, Wacky Worm, Crow's Nest and Jammy Dodgems.
+Some of the rides were sold to other theme parks in the United Kingdom and around the world.

+As a Category A listed building, the possibilities for any redevelopment of the ruins of Loudoun Castle proper, as opposed to this adjacent theme park, are severely limited by law.